- 5.0 mils (.127 mm) thick tape provides high bond to low surface energy substrates and powder coated paints

 - Low odor for improved working environment

-3M™ Adhesive Transfer Tape 9485PC leverages the power of 3M™ High Performance Acrylic Adhesive 350 and is mounted on a tan, 58 lb.
-PCK (polycoated kraft) paper liner for moisture resistance.
-This transfer tape is an excellent solution bonding high and low surface energy materials.
+3M™ Adhesive Transfer Tape 9445 leverages the power of 3M™ High Performance Acrylic Adhesive 350 and is mounted on a white, 55 lb. densified kraft paper liner for general purpose applications.
+This transfer tape is an excellent solution for bonding high and low surface energy materials.
 It can also be used for joining materials that have rougher surfaces.

 High Temperature Adhesion